|

 intensity differential between background and foreground objects, scene illumination is constant, foreground object is uniformly illuminated

+by diffuse lighting, scene lighting exhibits a constant power spectrum.
 Unfortunately, these assumptions often break down in practice.
 In particular, five characteristics of real scenes

 cause problems in the current TEEVE system: changing illumination, moving foreground objects (causing shadows),